Rengo-Labs/CasperLabs-LiquidityTransformer/README.md

 #### Build All Smart Contracts

-Run this command in root folder to build all Smart Contracts of Uniswap Core, Uniswap Router, Stakeable Token contracts and Liquidity Transformer .
+Run this command in main folder to build all Smart Contracts.

 ```
 make build-all